marcospgp/tinyORM/README.md

 );
 ```

-Your model's type is inferred from the type annotation in the second parameter above, which is a function showing how to get a unique ID from your type.
+Your model's type is inferred from the type annotation in the second parameter above, which is a function showing how to get a unique ID from an object of that type.

-You can then simply create objects of your type:
+You can then simply create objects:

 ```typescript
 const user: User = {